-We had a chance to chat with Sara Kate Phelps, Trinity junior and library student worker.
+We had a chance to chat with Sara Kate Phelps, Trinity senior and library student worker.
 She shared advice about using the library, tips for preparing for midterms, and information about how the library has changed this year because of COVID-19.

 What advice would you give to students about using the library this semester?

 Don’t be afraid to ask for help and utilize your resources.
 I know it can be scary, especially to first years, to find stuff in the library when you’re not familiar with the setup, but the people at the circulation desk know the library pretty well and are always available to help direct you if you aren’t sure where something is.
 The Reference Desk is still open for business this year, so don’t be too shy to stop by if you need help finding resources for papers, whether it’s articles or books.

 Also, the Tiger Learning Commons (TLC) is your best friend.
 Containing the Writing Center, Academic Support, The Quantitative Reasoning Skills (QRS) Center, and Student Accessibility Services, the TLC is the best place to go if you’re struggling with anything academically.
 I know it can be hard to admit you need help and be vulnerable with strangers, but the people in Academic Support (and everyone else in the TLC) are always there to help you do your best when you feel like you’re not performing to the best of your abilities.

 Do you have any tips for students preparing for midterms?